TacoDacoE/habit-ai-tracker/README.md

 # Habit AI Tracker

 A mobile-responsive React app that helps individuals build good habits and eliminate bad ones.
-The app integrates Firebase for real-time cloud storage and is gradually incorporating AI-powered features like personalized summaries, habit loop analysis, reflection support, and habit bundling logic.
+The app integrates Firebase for real-time habit storage and now includes AI-powered features such as personalized summaries, behavior pattern detection, and habit bundling recommendations.

 ---